 Guest post by Amber Skinner

 Have you ever wondered where the term “tar heel”, a common nickname for North Carolinians, came from?
 For centuries North Carolina residents collected tar from trees, and then they’d be covered in the messy substance: hence the name.
 The tar, however, came from a very special type of tree known as the longleaf pine.
-The longleaf pine once covered over a thousand miles across the Southeast United States.
+The longleaf pine range once covered over a thousand miles across the Southeast United States.
 Today 97% of the forest is gone and with it an entire legacy.
 The tar and turpentine industry destroyed longleaf forests while fueling the North Carolina economy.
 Although restoration efforts are underway, they may not be enough to truly replace what was lost.

 Longleaf pines are unique for several reasons.
-First, they are adapted to live in fire and actually rely on it for survival.
+First, long leaf pines are adapted to live in fire and actually rely on it for survival.
 Fire kills competing plants, while longleaf seeds and young trees survive the flames.
 Seedlings, while susceptible to the flames, are protected by a sheath of needles that burn instead.
 The seeds also sprout almost immediately upon release.
 This keeps the seeds from being in a vulnerable position for too long.
 On the other hand, saplings and adult trees have thick bark that protects the weaker inner tree.
 By a growing tree’s second year, it develops a resistance to fire.
 These adaptations allow the longleaf pine to survive in temperatures as hot as 1600 degrees Fahrenheit!
 Without regular wildfires, competing plants overgrow and kill longleaf seedlings.

-In addition to these clever adaptations, the longleaf pine has a few other tricks.
+In addition to these clever adaptations, this long needle pine tree has a few other tricks.
 Its giant, nutrient-filled seeds make a good snack for animals in the forest.
 In order to make sure its seeds aren’t eaten, the pine doesn’t release them consistently.
 Instead, the pines release almost all their seeds on what is roughly a seven year cycle.
 There are so many seeds that predators can’t eat them all, so some survive.
 Finally, the tree grows very quickly, but most of the growth is below ground in the roots.
 The longleaf pine’s taproot is critical for its survival.
 It delivers important nutrients, and it can grow to eight feet deep in less than a year.

 The Longleaf Pine Ecosystem